The Activities in Mangawhai and Mangawhai Heads You Can’t Miss!

 If you’re looking for a seaside paradise in New Zealand, then you will not be disappointed with Mangawhai!
-Located 1h20mins drive north of Auckland and 2 hours below the Bay of Islands, Mangawhai makes a great little pit stop on a Northland road trip!
+Located 1 hr 20 mins drive north of Auckland and 2 hours below the Bay of Islands, Mangawhai makes a great little pit stop on a Northland road trip!
 The little settlement known as both Mangawhai and Mangawhai Heads is brimming with surf, sea, sand, art, culture, cuisine and outdoor adventures.
-Find out what you could be getting up to with this list of things to do in Mangawhai!Of Mangawhai is just a small part of the Northland region, so make sure you explore the rest with these guides:
+Find out what you could be getting up to with this list of things to do in Mangawhai!

 1. Hike the Mangawhai Cliff Walk

-2. Relax on Mangawhai Heads Beach
+2. Relax or Surf at Mangawhai Heads Beach

 You can find two very different beach experiences at Mangawhai Heads: the sheltered waters of the harbour or the roaring waves of the surf beach.
 The best place for surfing is by the surf club at the end of Wintle Road.
 Otherwise, you can find nice swimming spots along the harbour.

 Location: For the surf beach, park your car at the end of Wintle Road.
 For harbour beach access, park at the end of Mangawhai Heads Road or North Avenue.

 Grab some real New Zealand souvenirs and try some local produce at the Mangawhai Village Market.
 The market takes place every Saturday from 9 am to 1 pm with stalls selling an array of foods from artisan cheese to olive oils.
 There are also craft stalls and plenty of opportunities to grab some sweet treats too.
 If that wasn’t enough, there’s also the Mangawhai Tavern Market happening on Saturday from 8:30 am until 1 pm!